L E Y L A G E N C E R & I

 Borusan Istanbul Philharmonic Orchestra’s tribute concerts dedicated to Leyla Gencer began in 2009 and they have become annual.
 And this year’s edition is even more glorious than the previous years.
 Along with renowned artists from all over the world who have achieved major success in Aida productions, tonight we’ll also have the chance to listen to the Chorus of the National Santa Cecilia Academy from Italy.

-Aida, which is one of Verdi’s masterpieces, was undoubtedly a very important milesone in Leyla Gencer’s career.
-Between the years 1963-1973, Gencer sang Aida numerous times; first at Milan’s La Scala, then at Caracalla Theater of Rome, Macerata Opera Festival, San Carlo of Naples and also at Arena di Verona under the baton of the major conductors of the era, such as Gianandrea Gavazzeni and Tullio Serafin.
+Aida, who is one of Verdi’s masterpieces, was undoubtedly a very important milesone in Leyla Gencer’s career.
+Between the years 1963-1973, Gencer sang Aida numerous times; first at Milan’s La Scala, then at Caracalla Theatre of Rome, Macerata Opera Festival, San Carlo of Naples and also at Arena di Verona under the baton of the major conductors of the era, such as Gianandrea Gavazzeni and Tullio Serafin.

 As now, there are over 100 pirate recordings of Gencer.
-Luckily we also have the DVD recordings of her most splendid Aida performances (1963 and 1966) that were recorded by RAI Television.
+Luckily, we also have the DVD recordings of her most splendid Aida performances (1963 and 1966) that were recorded by RAI Television.
 She left a notable mark in the opera history with the pianissimos that she executed at the end of the famous aria O cieli azzurri, during one of her rare studio recordings that she did with Gavazzeni for RAI.
 A few years ago, The Opera News Magazine mentioned Gencer among the best sopranos who sang Aida at the Arena di Verona.

 2016.05.12

-© Ahmet Etem Erenli [Borusan Sanat]
+Ahmet Etem Erenli © [Borusan Sanat]

 Leyla Gencer’s Golden Era

 The opera lovers of Istanbul couldn’t watch performances of Bellini’s masterpiece Norma often.
 It wasn’t performed since it was last staged at the Maksim Stage by the Istanbul State Opera and Ballet in 1972.
-Finally after 44 years, Norma will once again be performed before the Istanbul audience in the memory of Leyla Gencer.
+Finally, after 44 years, Norma will once again be performed before the Istanbul audience in the memory of Leyla Gencer.

 The role of Norma was one of the milestones of Gencer’s career and she performed it during the most triumphant decade of her life.
 In the 60’s, she went through major changes and had revelations in her career.
-She added more than twenty five operas to her repertoire between the years 1960-1970 and sang some operas for the first time such as; Roberto Devereux, Maria Stuarda, Lucrezia Borgia, Macbeth, Belisario, Alceste, Elisabetta, Aida, Norma... which would soon be remembered along with her name.
+She added more than twenty-five operas to her repertoire between the years 1960-1970 and sang some operas for the first time such as Roberto Devereux, Maria Stuarda, Lucrezia Borgia, Macbeth, Belisario, Alceste, Elisabetta, Aida, Norma... which would soon be remembered along with her name.

 Actually, if we examine Gencer’s repertoire between the years 1960 and 1970, we see that it’s rather impressive.
-Poliuto, Un Ballo in Maschera, I Puritani, Pique Dame, Otello, Le nozze di Figaro, Gerusalemme, Aida, I vespri Sicilianni, Beatrice di Tenda, Guillaume Tell, Anna Bolena, Lucrezia Borgia, Idomeneo, L’Incoronazione di Poppea and Medea are some of the operas that she debuted during that decade.
+PoliutoUn Ballo in Maschera, I Puritani, Pique Dame, Otello, Le nozze di Figaro, Gerusalemme, Aida, I vespri Sicilianni, Beatrice di Tenda, Guillaume Tell, Anna Bolena, Lucrezia Borgia, Idomeneo, L’Incoronazione di Poppea and Medea are some of the operas that she debuted during that decade.
 In the same period, she also sang the leading roles of the major operas such as La Traviata, Madama Butterfly, Don Giovanni, Tosca, Turandot, Il Trovatore and La forza del destino.

-During her career, Gencer sang Norma nearly fourty times and her first performance was in 1962 at the famous Liceu Theater in Barcelona.
+During her career, Gencer sang Norma nearly fourty times and her first performance was in 1962 at the famous Liceu Theatre in Barcelona.
 Thanks to the success that she attained there, she consequently performed Norma in 1964 at the Teatro Colón in Buenos Aires under the baton of Bruno Bartoletti.
-Her performance of Norma at La Scala Theater was one of her greatest career achievements.
+Her performance of Norma at La Scala Theatre was one of her greatest career achievements.
 Gencer sang Norma nine times at La Scala, in 1965 (January and February) under the baton of the great Italian conductor Gianandrea Gavazzeni.
 She sang Norma the same year, also at the Verona Opera Festival and at Teatro San Carlo of Naples.
 And in 1966, she sang it at the Théâtre de Beaulieu of Lausanne under the baton of Fernando Previtali, as part of Bologna Opera Company’s tour in Switzerland.
-In 1967, Gencer sang Norma for the last time at the Theater of Torino under the baton of Oliviero de Fabritiis.
+In 1967, Gencer sang Norma for the last time at the Theatre of Torino under the baton of Oliviero de Fabritiis.
 Today the CDs of her Norma performances from Verona, Naples, Milan, Lousanne and Buenos Aires are available.

 In some of these annual tribute concerts that we do to show our respects to Leyla Gencer’s art and life, we also performed some operas that weren’t from her repertoire.
 And actually, she was the reason for that.
 Because we see these tribute concerts as a way to celebrate her love towards music and opera.
-And this year with Norma which was one of her signature roles, we think that it will be quite a special way to commemorate her...
+And this year with Norma, which was one of her signature roles, we think that it will be quite a special way to commemorate her...

 2018.05.17

-© Ahmet Etem Erenli [Borusan Sanat]
+Ahmet Etem Erenli © [Borusan Sanat]

-In memory of Leyla Gencer
+In the memory of Leyla Gencer

 As Borusan Sanat, we always spare a special place for Leyla Gencer in our seasonal programs.
 We’ve been commemorating her every year since 2009, for all the great things that she did for the opera and for us.
 Each year, we celebrate her love for music and opera.
-In the past 10 years: we commemorated her with some of her signature operas such as Tosca, Aida, La Traviata, Norma; and also with operas like Salome that hadn’t been performed in Istanbul since long time and last season; with Der Rosenkavalier of Richard Strauss, which was performed for the first time in Turkey.
+In the past 10 years: we commemorated her with some of her signature operas such as Tosca, Aida, La Traviata, Norma; and also, with operas like Salome that hadn’t been performed in Istanbul since long time and last season; with Der Rosenkavalier of Richard Strauss, which was performed for the first time in Turkey.
 We thought that performing these operas before the Istanbul audience would be a special way of celebrating Gencer’s artistic career...

 In tonight’s concert, we’ll pay our respects to Leyla Gencer first with Puccini’s Gianni Schicchi which will be performed by the young singers of Academy BIPO.
-Academy BIPO was founded two years ago and its young members have been trained mainly by Sascha Goetzel- the chief conductor and Artistic Director of Borusan Philharmonic Orchestra and director Mrs. Yekta Kara.
-And they’ve also attended masterclasses of opera stars such as; Luciana Serra, Renato Bruson, Giuseppe Sabbatini and Eva Mei.
+Academy BIPO was founded two years ago, and its young members have been trained mainly by Sascha Goetzel- the chief conductor and Artistic Director of Borusan Philharmonic Orchestra and director Mrs. Yekta Kara.
+And they’ve also attended masterclasses of opera stars such as Luciana Serra, Renato Bruson, Giuseppe Sabbatini and Eva Mei.
 During these trainings they were accompanied by pianists such as Vincenzo Scalera, Fügen Yiğitgil and Barış Büyükyıldırım.
 As we acknowledge how much importance Leyla Gencer gave to education, we would like to thank all our teachers and Academy BIPO members for all their dedicated efforts.

 1957-Lucia di Lammermoor, 1958-Anna Bolena, 1960-Poliuto, 1964-Roberto Devereux, 1966-Lucrezia Borgia, 1967-Maria Stuarda, 1969-Belisario, 1970-Messa di Requiem per Bellini, 1972-Caterina Cornaro and 1975-Les Martyrs...Almost all of these operas were reincluded in the opera repertoire thanks to the efforts of Leyla Gencer.
 Tonight, at the second part of our concert: we’ll perform excerpts from some of Gencer’s signature operas such as Maria Stuarda, Roberto Devereux and Anna Bolena with the presence of very special Turkish opera singers who’ve been singing at theatres all around the world and that had the chance to work with Leyla Gencer.
 Whilst we commemorate Leyla Gencer at the tenth year of her passing by, we also wanted to share the recordings of these three operas that engraved her name gloriously in the opera history, with a very special presentation.
 We’re very happy to present the new CDs of Anna Bolena, Maria Stuarda and Roberto Devereux that were prepared through our cooperation with A.K.
 Müzik.
-Of course that’s not all we did to commemorate Leyla Gencer and to share her life and art with the upcoming generations....The book named Romanzo vero di una primadonna which is based on Leyla Gencer’s life, written in 1986 by Franca Cella in Italian, will now be published in English thanks to Borusan Sanat’s contributions.
+Of course, that’s not all we did to commemorate Leyla Gencer and to share her life and art with the upcoming generations....
+The book named Romanzo vero di una primadonna which is based on Leyla Gencer’s life, written in 1986 by Franca Cella in Italian, will now be published in English thanks to Borusan Sanat’s contributions.
 And we’re also happy to announce that through the cooperation of Borusan Sanat and Yapı Kredi Culture and Arts Publishing, another book about Leyla Gencer is being written by Evin İlyasoğlu and will be published soon.
 The 9th edition of the International Leyla Gencer Voice Competition organized by the cooperation of Istanbul Foundation of Culture and Arts, Borusan Sanat and Accademia della Scala, will once again be held in September to present new stars into the opera world.
 And we’d be more than happy, if we can manage to commemorate and honour Leyla Gencer well, through all these concerts, books, CDs and cooperations.

 2018.10.09

-© Ahmet Etem Erenli [Borusan Turuncu]
+Ahmet Etem Erenli © [Borusan Turuncu]

-An Opera Diva: Leyla Gencer
+An opera Diva: Leyla Gencer

 I met Leyla Gencer in England for the first time.
 This encounter wasn’t in person of course.
 I bought a record of hers from the Tower Records store in London.
-It was a longplay of Verdi’s Rigoletto where Gencer was singing the leading soprano role.
+It was a long play of Verdi’s Rigoletto where Gencer was singing the leading soprano role.
 That performance, which was recorded live in Buenos Aires (1961), is still one of my favourite recordings.

 I met Gencer in person in the beginning of the 90s when she became the head of the Board of the Trustees of the Istanbul Foundation of Culture and Arts, where I used to work.
 Thanks to my knowledge of her records also, we became very close in just a few years.
 Our close relationship continued until her passing away.
-We used to make phone calls between Milan and Istanbul almost everyday and we mostly talked about her recordings that were transferred from LPs to CDs.
+We used to make phone calls between Milan and Istanbul almost every day and we mostly talked about her recordings that were transferred from LPs to CDs.

 Leyla Gencer who was a unique diva of the 20th century, had a very special place in the opera history.
 She performed 74 operas at 66 different theatres.
 Not only did she perform more than 800 times and became one of the most active artists of her time, but she was also known as a pioneer artist thanks to all the operas that she revived and brought back into the current opera repertoire.
 Her interpretation style called “Gencerate” is even more appreciated today than before.

-Leyla Gencer was different from the other 20th century’s divas and she held a very special place among them.
+Leyla Gencer was different from the other 20th century’s divas, and she held a very special place among them.
 She introduced the Gencerate style to opera interpretation.

-Apart from being an excellent singer, Gencer also had a wonderful ability to act and she fulfilled all the requirements of the roles that she played.
+Apart from being an excellent singer, Gencer also had a wonderful ability to act, and she fulfilled all the requirements of the roles that she played.
 Since she could easily combine her great acting skills with her voice and interpretation, she also earned the title acting singer that had become popular in the 20th century thanks to the achievements of Maria Callas.

 The Unforgettable Success Stories of Leyla Gencer